blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

-the `kind` can as explained in the Guide-Level explanation only take on values that specify the types of the proposed type system.
+The `kind` can as explained in the Guide-Level explanation only take on values that specify the types of the proposed type system.

 The `links` keyword specifically allows constraints in the case of having a set of links.
 Here the link set can be ordered or unordered (default).